 A medical loss of smell or taste may affect a customer more acutely during a water quality incident.
-It could impact their safety if they are unable to sense there is a problem with their water quality.
+It could affect their safety if they are unable to sense there is a problem with their water quality.

-- prioritise the customer during water quality incidents - engage with them by telephone - carry out a water quality check whenever they request one.
+- engage with the customer by phone or their chosen communication method and prioritise them in a water quality incident - carry out a water quality check whenever they request one.